morethan987/hugo_main/content/blog/hugo-blog/index.en.md

 Built in 872 ms

 In total, compiling 104 pages (both Chinese and English) took just 0.872 seconds, including the time to build the local server.
 That speed is hard to criticize.
+And the local server can listen for changes to the source code in real time and do **incremental refactoring**, depending on the size of the change, usually around 0.03 seconds.

 {{< alert icon="pencil" >}}
 I haven't used other page generators for setting up blogs, so I can't compare Hugo's speed with others.